AvirupGuha/TicTacToe/README.md

-Here’s a clean and professional **README description** for your `TicTacToe` Java project, suitable for GitHub:

 ---

-## ❌⭕ TicTacToe – Java Console Game
+## ❌⭕ Tic-Tac-Toe – Java Console Game

-`TicTacToe` is a classic two-player game built using Java, designed to run in the console.
+`Tic-Tac-Toe` is a classic two-player game built using Java, designed to run in the console.
 It’s a fun and educational project that helps beginners strengthen their understanding of programming fundamentals like arrays, conditionals, loops, and basic game logic.

 ### 🎮 Features